These Are The Things We Did In Guadeloupe

 The official currency of Guadeloupe is the Euro.
 The US Dollar is not widely accepted.

 They use European standard electric sockets so walk with your adapters.

 TRAVELING SOON?
-THEN WE RECOMMEND THESE CARRY ON SUITCASES:
+THEN WE RECOMMEND THESE TWO-PIECE LUGGAGE SETS:

 Have you ever visited Guadeloupe?
 What did you love about the island?